-Tallinn International Festival Jazzkaar is tone of the name cards of Estonian culture and the biggest jazz festival of the Baltic states, taking place since 1990.
-With an interesting and original program and bold solutions, Jazzkaar makes the best jazz festival with the smallest budget in the North.
+Tallinn International Festival Jazzkaar is one of the flagship music events in Estonian culture and the biggest jazz festival in the Baltic countries.
+Well known for its unique and richly varied programme and bold solutions, Jazzkaar has been taking place annually since 1990.
+Its main hub is located in Telliskivi Creative City, a former industrial quarter now full of Bohemian style creative businesses, cafes and design studios.
 The ten-day festival Jazzkaar is the most visited festival in Estonia where over 3000 foreign artists from 60 countries have performed.

 The peak moments of the festival have been covered by journalists from various countries and with the help of Klassikaraadio and EBU transmissions, millions of European jazz lovers have been part of it.
 Spring 2017 Jazzkaar festival was visited by 25 000 music lovers, which is an all-time record.